One-Language/Presentation/README.md

-# ET Programming Language Presentation
+# One Programming Language Presentation

-The repository the files of the presentation about (this) ET programming language.
+The repository the files of the presentation about (this) [One programming language](https://www.onelang.org/).

 <!--
 # 2019